wxtiles/wxtiles.github.io/getting-started/index.md

 #Using the Javascript library

-##Querying for metadata

-The above example shows you how to add a single layer to a map.
-However you must already know the ids of the layer and instance to display, as well as the times and levels that are available.
-In order to get that information you need to query the metadata from the WXTiles api.
-You can do this by using the API directly (API documentation is [here](https://wxtiles.github.io/wxtiles-docs/api-docs/)), but for this example we will use the javascript library provided at https://github.com/wxtiles/wxtilesjs.

 ###Installing the library
 To install the library in to your project you should install via npm: